babykittenz/even-or-odd/README.md

 You can use this project to:

-- Generate a new deck of even or odd.
-- Shuffle the deck.
-- Draw specific numbers of even or odd.
+- Determine if each number is even or odd.
-- Save and load decks from a file.

 ## Running Tests